Starting a medical clinic: 5 common business plan mistakes to avoid

-A strategic approach to your business plan can ensure your medical practice is not only up and running smoothly, but continues to grow and achieve optimum patient outcomes.
-Avoid these common pitfalls and you’ll be on your way to getting your exciting new practice off the ground.
+A strategic approach to your business plan can ensure your medical clinic is not only up and running smoothly, but continues to grow and achieve optimum patient outcomes.
+Avoid these common pitfalls and you’ll be on your way to starting a medical clinic primed for success.

-When starting your practice, your plan needs to evaluate your business structure, staffing needs, local and regional competitors, as well as the short-term, mid, and long-term goals for your practice growth.
+When starting a medical clinic, your plan needs to evaluate your business structure, staffing needs, local and regional competitors, as well as the short-term, mid, and long-term goals for your practice growth.

-If these are not clear from the outset, then you won’t be able to communicate your plan effectively to staff, as well as stakeholders like banks and investors, which could significantly impact your ability to obtain finance, or the finance of your choice.
+If the answers to these are not clear from the outset, you won’t be able to communicate your plan effectively to staff and stakeholders such as banks and investors.
+The latter could significantly impact your ability to obtain finance, or the finance of your choice.

-Starting a practice takes time, and patience, but don’t be too eager to make that leap to start out on your own without ensuring you plan well ahead.
+Starting a practice takes time and patience.
+Don’t be so eager to take the leap to start out on your own without ensuring you plan well ahead.
 Whether you’re starting a medical clinic from scratch or restructuring your existing practice, any planning takes time.

-Failing to develop your plan early enough could mean you miss valuable steps in evaluating each part of your practice in the detail and care needs, and giving rise to potential missed opportunities.
+Failing to develop your plan early enough could mean you miss valuable steps in evaluating each part of your practice in the detail and care it needs, giving rise to potential missed opportunities.

 Things will take longer than you think.
-And even when staff, stakeholders, and finances look promising, unforeseen delays need to be accounted for, and there’s certainly nothing you can do to speed up administrative processes like credentials and licensing.
+And even when staff, stakeholders, and finances look promising, unforeseen delays do happen.
+There’s certainly nothing you can do to speed up administrative processes like credentials and licensing.

 Most practices require a financial structure and a loan from a bank or financial institution.
 Failing to shop around for the right finance option can limit your options both at the start, and in the future, as the practice grows.
 Try to examine at least three different options in terms of loan structures, interest rates, fees, and terms and conditions relevant to securing the fund your practice needs.

-In the early stages of a practice, everything you choose to spend money on is an investment, and making the right decisions to future-proof your practice can have a huge impact as your practice evolves to adapt today’s digital and data-enabled health ecosystem.
+In the early stages of a practice, everything you choose to spend money on is an investment.
+Making the right decisions to future-proof your practice can have a huge impact as you evolve to adapt to today’s digital and data-enabled health ecosystem.

-Before you install the latest equipment or software, do a cost-benefit analysis and see what solution can really give you true value – or help generate efficiencies, costs savings to help drive additional revenue.
+Before installing the latest equipment or software, do a cost-benefit analysis and see what solution can really give you true value – or help generate efficiencies and cost savings to help drive additional revenue.

 The best business plans are simple, agile and offer scope for scalability.
 As a start, you need to consider as a foundational exercise:

-- how many patients you expect to visit your clinic weekly
+- How many patients you expect to visit your clinic each week

 You don’t need to do this step alone.
-Get as much professional advice as you can across the appropriate medical networks and associations in the beginning, to ensure your plan is well-defined, transparent, and aligned with your ultimate vision for your new practice.
+Get as much professional advice as you need from the appropriate medical networks and associations in the early days.
+This will ensure your plan is well-defined, transparent and aligned with your ultimate vision for your new practice.